symbolicdata/symbolicdata.github.io/Using.Git.markdown

 Only the Integration manager needs write access to the blessed repo.

+HGG: We started to set up such an infrastructure at github.
+The following repos are set up yet:

+-   github.com:hemmecke/symbolicdata.git
+-   github.com:hg-graebe/symbolicdata.git
+-   github.com:symbolicdata/symbolicdata.git (hosting the forthcoming official public master)

 #### What's about commit messages?

 In the git world there is a convention of how commit messages should be structured.